Birdchain/whitepaper-business/README.md

 ## Mini-games F.A.Q.
 Comming soon

-# Personal data marketplance
+# Personal data marketplace
 Facebook, Google, Apple and other companies collect and sell not only the demographic data of their users but also information about their hobbies and habits.
 And people get no benefits for providing this information.
 Birdchain Personal data marketplace reinstates the personal data processing to the people.

 *Important: Birdchain will not store any personal consumers' information and will not share it with other parties, with the exception of the information necessary for providing Birdchain services and helping people to earn valuables.*

-## How marketplace is going to work?
+## How is marketplace going to work?
 This tool will work in two ways: it will allow companies to conduct surveys or to directly purchase their personal data.

 In the app settings, people will be able to set whether they want additional earnings by participating in such surveys and by providing their personal information to third parties.
 The Birdchain app will require entering some demographic information about the user.